 - You can take a shower 48 hours (2 days) after your procedure, as long as a needle isn’t connected to your port.
 Don’t soak in a bathtub or pool.
 When washing, be gentle with your skin around the port site.
 You can wash gently with soap, but don’t use a washcloth or brush.
 Rinse your skin well and pat it dry with a soft towel.

 - You can start using a washcloth 2 weeks after your procedure, but avoid scrubbing the area until it is completely healed.
 This is usually about 6 weeks after the procedure.

 - You can start taking baths 1 to 2 weeks after your procedure.
 Your doctor will tell you when this is.
 You may go completely underwater in a bathtub or pool as long as a needle isn’t connected to your port.

 Your doctors and nurses will give you instructions on what exercises and movements you can do while your incisions are healing.
 Check with your doctor or nurse before starting any exercises, such as:

-- Lifting anything over 10 pounds.
+- Lifting anything over 10 pounds (4.5 kilograms)

 Yes.
-The implanted port contains no metal and is safe for MRI scanners.
+Your implanted port contains no metal and is safe for MRI scanners.

-- The incision is hot, tender, red, or irritated.
+- Notice your incision(s) are hot, tender, red, or irritated.